thomas-bouvier/auto-door/README.md

 ### Node.js

-Node.js can easily installed thanks to the node-arm project :
+Node.js can easily installed thanks to the node-arm project:

     wget http://node-arm.herokuapp.com/node_latest_armhf.deb
     sudo dpkg -i node_latest_armhf.deb

-Once it finishes installing, you can check if it's working by running `node -v`.
+Once it is installed, you can check if it's working by running `node -v`.

 ### Configuration